Our latest performance – April 2018 to June 2018

 The company has once again achieved high levels of performance against tough targets set by the government, Gateshead Council and the company itself.

-From April 2017 to March 2018 the company achieved targets in 21 of its performance indicators – including home repairs, collecting service charges, working to tackle antisocial behaviour, rent collection, communal areas, tackling homelessness and supporting the vulnerable customers needing housing in Gateshead.
+From April 2018 to May 2018 the company achieved targets in 16 of its performance indicators – including home repairs, collecting service charges, working to tackle antisocial behaviour, rent collection, investment, customer service and supporting the vulnerable customers needing housing in Gateshead.

 The company is now looking to keep this performance going throughout the coming year and beyond.

 Customer Service Improvement Groups regularly review performance to ensure the company keeps on building upon previous successes.

 Below is a summary of the company’s performance during the period.